ActiveCampaign/postmark-wordpress/readme.txt

 = Why should I trust you with my email sending? =

 Because we've been in this business for many years.
-We’ve been running an email marketing service, Newsberry, for five years.
+Weâ€™ve been running an email marketing service, Newsberry, for five years.
 Through trial and error we already know what it takes to manage a large volume of email.
 We handle things like whitelisting, ISP throttling, reverse DNS, feedback loops, content scanning, and delivery monitoring to ensure your emails get to the inbox.

 Most importantly, a great product requires great support and even better education.
 Our team is spread out across six time zones to offer fast support on everything from using Postmark to best practices on content and user engagement.
-A solid infrastructure only goes so far, that’s why improving our customer’s sending practices helps achieve incredible results
+A solid infrastructure only goes so far, thatâ€™s why improving our customerâ€™s sending practices helps achieve incredible results

 = Why aren't my HTML emails being sent? =